iterative/dvc.org/static/docs/get-started/example-versioning.md

     $ rm -f new-labels.zip
 ```

-For simplicity we keep the validation data set the same.
-Now our data set has
+For simplicity we keep the validation dataset the same.
+Now our dataset has
 **2000 images** to train, and 400 images to validate, with a total size of 67M:

 ```sh